Common sense is rare with cybersecurity, and it will be for a long time

 "I look at cybersecurity the way I might look at a public health issue, traffic safety or other kinds of broad or universal society safety issues," Michael Kaiser, executive director of the National Cyber Security Alliance said.
 "We think about how you help people create these good or better habits over time.
 Part of that is just repetition."

 People are starting to learn more about cybersecurity as a matter of common sense, but Kaiser believes we're still a long way from it.
-The same way that it took decades from doctors endorsing cigarettes to universal acceptance that smoking is harmful, Kaiser sees an uphill battle to get people mindful of their digital hygiene.
+The same way that it took decades for doctors to go from endorsing cigarettes to universally accepting that smoking is harmful, Kaiser sees an uphill battle to get people mindful of their digital hygiene.

 "We have probably another 10 or 20 years to pound away with the messaging to get people to do stuff," Kaiser said.